Camp Grant massacre: Massacre

 On the afternoon of April 28, six Anglo Americans, 48 Mexican Americans, and 92 Tohono O'odham gathered along Rillito Creek and set off on a march to Aravaipa Canyon; one of the Americans was William S. Oury, the brother of Granville Henderson Oury.
 At dawn on Sunday, April 30, they surrounded the Apache camp.
 The O'odham were the main fighters, while the Americans and Mexicans picked off Apaches who tried to escape.
 Most of the Apache men were off hunting in the mountains.
 All but eight of the corpses were women and children.
-Twenty-nine children had been captured and were sold into slavery in Mexico by the Tohono O'odham and the Mexicans themselves.
+The Tohono O'odham and Mexican participants captured twenty-nine Apache children and sold twenty-seven of them into slavery in Mexico.
+The other two managed to escape, returning to their relatives.
 A total of 144 Aravaipas and Pinals had been killed and mutilated, nearly all of them scalped.

 Aftermath

 Lieutenant Whitman searched for the wounded, found only one woman, buried the bodies, and dispatched interpreters into the mountains to find the Apache men and assure them his soldiers had not participated in the "vile transaction".
 The following evening, the surviving Aravaipas began trickling back to Camp Grant.
 Many of the settlers in southern Arizona considered the attack justifiable homicide and agreed with Oury, but this was not the end of the story.

+After the massacre, the Apache and Pinal survivors were primarily concerned about the fate of their captured children.
+The US government, seeking to reduce violence between the region's groups, organized a peace conference involving the main participants in the spring of 1872.The survivors used this conference to insist on the return of the twenty-seven remaining children abducted during the massacre.
+However, Anglo American officials only found six of those children.
+Furthermore, as per an agreement made during the conference, they were made to live on Camp Grant under the oversight of an Anglo governess, preventing them from returning to their relatives.
+The rest of the children were most likely sold off, but there are no records of this because the sales were kept secret.
+The absence of records left their narratives of the massacre – some of the few that still existed – unable to be recorded and preserved.

 Within a week of the slaughter, a local businessman, William Hopkins Tonge, wrote to the Commissioner of Indian Affairs stating, "The Indians at the time of the massacre being so taken by surprise and considering themselves perfectly safe with scarcely any arms, those that could get away ran for the mountains."
 He was the first person to refer to what had taken place as a massacre.